eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 Pro:

 * Fast data transfer
+* Could replace `InterfacePort`s

 Contra:

-* More complex than todays solution (thread-safety required, lock-free mechanism needed)
+* Bespoken solution more complex than todays approach (thread-safety required, lock-free mechanism needed)
 * In an optimal case IPC channel communication shall only be used for startup

 ##### Alternative B: Built-in topic based on `InterfacePort`'s